tbtimes/lede/README.md

     * `export GAPI_KEY=<your google apis key>`
 4. If you have a previous version of lede installed, rename the binary.
 You can find it with `which lede` and rename it with ``mv `which lede` <new path>``.
 5. Install the latest version of the cli with `npm install -g lede-cli`.
 During the install process, it may prompt you to overwrite some configuration files if they exist.
 If you are prompted, you should answer `y`.
+6. Change into the lede directory with `cd ~/ledeConfig` and then run `npm install`.
-6. Finally, install the Tampa Bay Times' project config with `lede config <your github user>/<config repo name>`.
+7. Finally, install the Tampa Bay Times' project config with `lede config <your github user>/<config repo name>`.

 ### Windows install